-An Oak Tree Removal Permit shall be required for all activities with impacts to Individual Native Oak Trees or Heritage Oak Trees except those exempt from activities state in Section 20.248.045.
+An Oak Tree Removal Permit shall be required for all activities with impacts to Individual Native Oak Trees or Heritage Oak Trees except those exempt from activities state provided in Section 20.248.045.
 Oak Tree Removal Permits shall contain the following minimum information as specified below.
-Individual Native Oak Trees and Heritage Oak Trees located in semi-capable soils shall be subject to the requirements of this section regardless of dbh.
+Individual Native Oak Trees and Heritage Oak Trees located in semicapable soils shall be subject to the requirements of this section regardless of dbh.

 - (A) Administrative Permit: For the purposes of this Chapter, Oak Tree Removal Permits shall be processed as an Administrative Permits pursuant to Chapter 20.192.
-Oak Tree Removal Permits shall apply to activities that impact Individual Native Oak Tree(s) and Heritage Oak Tree(s), but shall not apply to activities that impact Oak Woodland(s). - (B) Permit Application Requirements: - (1) Administrative Permit application; - (2) Oak Tree Removal Technical Report, as defined in this Chapter; which shall include the following: - (a) Site location including address and Assessor Parcel Number(s); - (b) Objectives of the oak tree removal.
-Shall indicate which tree(s) shall be impacted (including species, dbh, and understory features), verification that the impacts are not to a woodland, and the reason for removal: - (c) Impacts of Removal.
-Shall indicate impacts to surrounding environment and habitat; - (d) Maps, including location of existing and replacement tree(s); - (e) Information demonstrating methods of how the removal(s) will be executed and accomplished.
-This shall include timeframe of the removal(s), measures taken to reduce spread of Sudden Oak Death, if present, monitoring methods of replaced oak tree(s), and success criteria; - (f) Environmentally sensitive alternatives to the proposed removal.
-The avoidance and minimization of individual native oak or heritage oak tree(s) shall be included as an alternative; - (g) Recommendation by Qualified Professional. - (3) Site Plan of entire subject parcel(s) with identified area of impact.
+Oak Tree Removal Permits shall apply to activities that impact Individual Native Oak Tree(s) and Heritage Oak Tree(s), but shall not apply to activities that impact any oak tree(s) that are part of any Oak Woodland(s). - (B) Permit Application Requirements The following information shall be included in the Administrative Permit application as part of the Oak Tree Removal Permit: - (1) Administrative Permit application; - (2) Oak Tree Removal Technical Report, as defined in this Chapter; which shall include the following: - (a) Site location including address and Assessor Parcel Number(s): - Objectives of the oak tree removal.
+Shall indicate which tree(s) shall be impacted (including species, dbh, and understory features), verification that the impacts are not to a woodland, and the reason for removal: - (2(c) Impacts of Removal.
+Shall indicate impacts to surrounding environment and habitat; - (d3) Maps, including location of existing and replacement tree(s); - (e4) Information demonstrating methods of how the removal(s) will be executed and accomplished.
+This shall include timeframe of the removal(s), measures taken to reduce spread of Sudden Oak Death, if present, monitoring methods of replaced oak tree(s), and success criteria:

+- (5) Environmentally sensitive alternatives to the proposed removal.
+The avoidance and minimization of individual native oak or heritage oak tree(s) shall be included as an alternative; - (g) Recommendation by Qualified Professional. - (36) Site Plan of entire subject parcel(s) with identified area of impact.
 A Site Plan containing only a portion of the subject parcel(s) may be submitted as supporting documentation with Site Plan of entire subject parcel(s). - (C) Limitations: For the purposes of this Chapter, no more than five (5) Individual Native Oak Trees and/or no more than one (1) Heritage Oak Tree shall be permitted per permit.
-Multiple permits may be obtained, provided, however, that these limitations are not to be exceeded within any three (3) year period.
+Multiple permits may be obtained, provided, however, that these limitations are not to be exceeded within any three (3) year period. - (D) Mitigation: In order to mitigate for the impacts to an Oak Woodland, one or more of the following mitigations measures shall be included in the Oak Woodland Removal Management Plan. - (1) Replacement: The replacement of an Oak Woodland, including Shrub Oaks, by means of planting acorns, seedlings, or saplings.